🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 And it's been presented for a very long time as completely harmless in comparison to alcohol.

-We're probably gonna have to reexamine that.
+We're probably going to have to re-examine that.

-Not re-examine the legality, but re-examine the messaging uh that has often been targeted at young people, considering that there are a lot of things young people shouldn't be using or consuming.
+Not re-examine the legality, but re-examine the messaging that has often been targeted at young people, considering that there are a lot of things young people shouldn't be using or consuming.

 There's a legal age for firearms, and that differs from state to state.

-And I don't necessarily think that it should be 21.
+There's a legal age for alcohol, and I don't necessarily think that it should be 21.

 It has to be consistent across the board.